pysal/tobler/README.md

 	+ overlay
 	+ binning

-* use raster files to improve interpolation of variables
+* use raster files to improve interpolation of variables'
+    + areal interpolation assuming only specific land types
-    + vectorized version
+    + regression using vectorized version
-    + leverage scanlines to perform interpolation
+    + regression leveraged by scanlines to perform interpolation

 * harmonize different set of unmatching polygons